Joltsy10/neural-lam-global-mesh/README.md

-# Neural-LAM Global Graph Geometry
+# Neural-LAM Global Mesh

-A from-scratch implementation of the core geometry pipeline for global weather forecasting with graph neural networks.
+A from-scratch implementation of the icosahedral graph geometry pipeline for global weather forecasting with GNNs, plus a bridge layer that produces files in the exact format `utils.load_graph` expects in [Neural-LAM](https://github.com/mllam/neural-lam).

 Built as part of GSoC 2026 preparation for [Neural-LAM Project 4](https://github.com/mllam/neural-lam).

-This mini-project implements the full encode-process-decode graph construction pipeline — icosahedral mesh generation, G2M edges, M2G barycentric interpolation, and hierarchical level mappings — without any dependency on GraphCast utilities.
+The companion training repo is [gnn-weather-from-scratch](https://github.com/Joltsy10/gnn-weather-from-scratch).

 ---